Visas

 Financial proof waiver at admission.
 D-2 applicants to designated departments who hold TOPIK Level 3 do not need to show the standard financial proof of funds.
 This lowers the entry barrier for students who have strong Korean but limited savings.

 Part-time work raised to 35 hours per week.
 Standard D-2 part-time limits depend on TOPIK level (typically 25 to 30 hours per week for TOPIK 3 students).
 K-CORE students can work up to 35 hours per week, up from 30 hours before the February 2026 K-CORE announcement.
-This allows students to build earnings and Korean workplace experience during the program.
+This lets students build earnings and Korean workplace experience during the program.

 How to apply: the step-by-step process